vanderblugen/Yubico-Passwordless-Login-with-Linux/README.md

 # Yubico Passwordless Ubuntu Login
-This is for setting up a Yubico Passwordless Ubuntu Login or Logins.
+This is for setting up a Yubico Passwordless with Linux Ubuntu Login or Logins.

 This has also been tested and works on Raspberry Pi OS as well.